ruuvi/ruuvi-sensor-protocols/README.md

 #### Movement counter
 Movement counter is one-byte counter which gets triggered when LIS2DH12 give "activity interrupt".
 The counter will roll over.
-Movement is deduced by "rate of change"
+Movement is deduced by "rate of change".
+Please note that the highest valid value is 254, and 255 is reserved for the "not available".

 _Example_